Do you remember the 2002 Football World Cup? I do. Brazil played Germany, winning 2-0. Do you know what I remember most?

 Now I have struggled a little with what to call this recipe.
 In my family we always see “phitti hui coffee” which means coffee that has been whipped.
 In Pakistan you can get often get this drink from machines delightfully marked “expresso”, but that is a misnomer as well.
 Nida, a cousin (and one of the sweetest people I know), suggested Pakistani Latte so I am going with that.
 Whatever you call it this smooth, sweet drink is the perfect way to combat winter blahs.

 - Additional Milk and Water for making the coffee.

 Put the coffee, sugar and 2 tbsp of the hot water in a medium bowl and beat on medium for a full two minutes.
 The sugar will start to dissolve and the mixture will become much lighter

-Add a tbsp more of water, whip for another minute, then add the water in 1 tbsp increments, whipping for 30 seconds after each until your water is used up/ The mixture will look like a luxurious coffee mousse
+Add a tbsp more of water, whip on medium high for another minute, then add the water in 1 tbsp increments, whipping for 30 seconds after each until your water is used up/ The mixture will look like a luxurious coffee mousse

 Beat for another minute for additional volume.

 To make the coffee add a generous dollop into a mug, add boiling water and milk as per taste.
 Mix a little and enjoy.
 Adjust per taste, adding coffee, sugar or milk as needed.

 To make this coffee prettier you can scatter some coffee granules over the top, swirling with a toothpick.
 This mix makes enough for 4-6 large mugs, but can easily be doubled.